U0M0Z/tgpipe/README.md

 ## tgBoost
-tgBoost is a **pipeline** infrastructure enabling development of QSAR/QSPR models from SMILES notation.
+tgBoost is a **pipeline** and QSPR model optimized for the prediction of the glass transition temperature (<em>T</em><sub>g</sub>) of monomer organic compounds.
 The pipeline is based on [mol2vec](https://mol2vec.readthedocs.io/en/latest/), a **machine learning** (ML) algorithm converting molecular SMILES into molecular embeddings.
-The pipeline is optimized for the prediction of the glass transition temperature (<em>T</em><sub>g</sub>) of monomer organic compounds, and can be enriched with further QSAR/QSPR models.
+The pipeline can be enriched with further QSAR/QSPR models developed from SMILES notation.

 ## Motivation
 tgBoost is a kickstart project aiming at expanding the use of ML, Data Engineering and QSAR/QSPR models in atmospheric and physical chemistry.
 The pipeline comes with a pretrained ML which predicting <em>T</em><sub>g</sub> of monomer organic compounds.
 The model is based on a Extreme Gradient Boosting framework ([XGBoost](https://xgboost.readthedocs.io/en/stable/)) and it is developed from the largest dataset of <em>T</em><sub>g</sub> measurements of monomer organic molecules ([Koop et al., 2011](https://pubs.rsc.org/en/content/articlelanding/2011/cp/c1cp22617g)).